Sales negotiation techniques to close more deals

 Applying SPIN requires discipline, preparation, and exceptional active listening.

-8. Value-Based Selling Negotiation
+8. Value-Based Negotiation (Value-Based Selling)

 When and why to use this technique